China Plus One

-China Plus One, also known simply as Plus One or C+1, is the business strategy of avoiding investing only in China and diversifying business into other countries, or channeling investments into manufacturing in other promising developing economies such as India, Thailand or Vietnam.
+China Plus One, also known simply as Plus One or C+1, is the business strategy of avoiding investing only in China or sourcing only from China, and diversifying business into other countries, or channeling investments into manufacturing in other promising developing economies such as India, Thailand or Vietnam.
 For the last 20 years, western companies have invested mainly in China, drawn in by their low production costs, and enormous domestic consumer markets.
 Developing from the overconcentration of business interests in China, it may be done for reasons of cost, safety, or long-term stability.
 It has also been described as a 'macro-level phenomenon'.

 Corporate C+1 strategies

 The increasing cost of doing business in China has also increased operating costs, especially for manufacturers.
 The advantages of the cheap labor and market demand that China initially provided has increasingly been overshadowed by the advantages that ASEAN countries can provide.
 These benefits include cost control, as workers in South and Southeast Asian countries are generally less expensive than Chinese employees, risk diversification, and new market access into economies There is also a high level of risk for investors in the Chinese transitional economy, the sources of this risk can be credited to social, and political change.